RodrigoSalvado/Trabalho_PHP/README.md

-📌 Guia de Utilização do Repositório
+📌 Repository Usage Guide

-📢 Pré-requisitos
+📢 Prerequisites

-Para utilizares este repositório corretamente, deves ter instalado o XAMPP, uma aplicação que inclui o servidor Apache e a base de dados MySQL.
+To use this repository correctly, you must have XAMPP installed, an application that includes the Apache server and MySQL database.

-🔹 Download e Instalação do XAMPP
+🔹 Download and Install XAMPP

-Faz download do XAMPP através do site oficial: https://www.apachefriends.org/index.html
+Download XAMPP from the official website: https://www.apachefriends.org/index.html

-Instala o XAMPP seguindo as instruções do instalador.
+Install XAMPP following the instructions provided by the installer.

-🚀 Configuração do Servidor
+🚀 Server Configuration

-🔥 Iniciar Apache e MySQL
+🔥 Start Apache and MySQL

-Abre o Painel de Controlo do XAMPP.
+Open the XAMPP Control Panel.

-Inicia os serviços Apache e MySQL clicando nos botões "Start".
+Start the Apache and MySQL services by clicking the "Start" buttons.

-📂 Colocar o Repositório no Diretório Correto
+📂 Place the Repository in the Correct Directory

-Para que o Apache possa servir os ficheiros corretamente:
+For Apache to serve the files correctly:

-Localiza a pasta de instalação do XAMPP (por defeito: C:\xampp\htdocs no Windows, /opt/lampp/htdocs/ no Linux ou /Applications/XAMPP/htdocs/ no macOS).
+Locate the XAMPP installation folder (default: C:\xampp\htdocs on Windows, /opt/lampp/htdocs/ on Linux, or /Applications/XAMPP/htdocs/ on macOS).

-Copia ou clona este repositório para dentro da pasta htdocs.
+Copy or clone this repository into the htdocs folder.

-# Exemplo de clonagem via Git
+# Example of cloning via Git
 cd C:\xampp\htdocs   # Windows

 cd /opt/lampp/htdocs  # Linux